WHAT YOU NEED TO KNOW:

 - Potassium iodide (KI) if obtained in advance

-- Make a list of personal instructions that you, your family or co-workers will need to follow in an emergency.
-Keep a list of supplies you may need with the instructions.
-Include on your supply list the items in step 2 above and the evacuation supplies listed on page 17 of the Emergency Calendar.
+- Make a list of personal instructions that you, your family, or co-workers will need to follow in an emergency.
+Keep a list of supplies you will need with the instructions.

 - Keep your vehicle in good running order.
 Fill your gas tank whenever it gets below half.
-If you do not have a car or do not have someone to drive you in an emergency, fill out a Functional Needs card.
-Mail the card right away.
-You do not need a stamp.
+If you do not have a car or do not have someone to drive you in an emergency, fill out the online Functional Needs form and submit it.

-For additional emergency preparedness tips and an online planning guide: On the www.bcsheriff.org homepage, click on the Divisions tab and select Emergency Management & Homeland Security Division from the sidebar.
-Then click Resources & Guides for links to helpful Federal, State and local websites.
+For additional emergency preparedness tips and an online planning guide: Visit the Sheriff Office’s Resources & Guides page for links to helpful federal, state, and local websites.

 It is very important that everyone stays safe during an emergency.
-If you or someone you know has a functional need such as vision or hearing impairments, physical or mental disabilities, no means of transportation or ability to be alerted, please inform the County by filling out this Functional Needs Emergency Information Card and mail it right away.
+If you or someone you know has a functional need, such as vision or hearing impairments, physical or mental disabilities, or no means of transportation or ability to be alerted, please inform the county.

 For anyone who might need special help in an emergency

-- Your functional needs information will be kept confidential.
+- The functional needs information will be kept confidential.

-- Each person needing assistance, even if living together at the same address, should fill out a card or the online form to notify us of each person’s needs.
+- Each person needing assistance, even if living together at the same address, should fill out the online form to notify us of each person’s needs.

 AM Radio